-On April 30, 2013, ETP acquired from ETE its interest in Holdco for 49.5 million of newly issued ETP common units and \$1.40 billion in cash, less \$68 million of estimated closing adjustments.
-Holdco is the entity formed by ETP and ETE in 2012 to own the equity interests in Southern Union and Sunoco.
+On April 30, 2013, ETP acquired ETE's 60% interest in Holdco, the entity formed by ETP and ETE in 2012 to own the equity interests in Southern Union and Sunoco.
 As a result of this transaction, ETP now owns 100% of Holdco.
+ETP controlled Holdco prior to this transaction; therefore, the transaction did not constitute a change of control.